Chapter 1501:31-19 Wild Animal Regulations

 Statutory Authority: 1531.06 , 1531.08 , 1533.31

-(B) Any person may possess all or any part of a cervidae carcass taken or processed from areas published by the division and posted on the division website at wildohio.com provided the carcass consists only of any of the following:
+(B) No person shall possess all or any part of a cervidae carcass from an area published by the division and posted on the Ohio division of wildlife website at wildohio.gov unless the carcass is kept in the area where legally taken, killed or processed, except when the cervidae carcass consists only of any of the following:

 (1) De-boned meat;